brazilpythonws/wpbd_update_2021_2022/README.md

 ## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This repository is licensed under the Creative Commons Attribution Share Alike 4.0 International.
+See the [LICENSE](https://github.com/brazilpythonws/wpbd_update_2021_2022/blob/main/LICENSE) file for more details.